aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    competition lead to concurrent changes in male plumage colour and speciation events.
    Further, plumage sexual dichromatism is positively associated with greater interspecific plumage colour evolution rate and divergence in _Tyrannida_ suboscines [@cooney2019].
-Therefore, plumage sexual dichromatism may be an especially favourable trait for facilitating species and mate recognition when closely-related species have sympatric breeding ranges [@martin2010; @martin2015a].
+Therefore, plumage sexual dichromatism may be a selected trait for facilitating species and mate recognition when closely-related species have sympatric breeding ranges [@martin2010; @martin2015a].

    True thrushes (genus: _Turdus_) are an exceptionally diverse genus of passerine birds consisting of about ~86 species distributed across the globe (Fig. 1).
-Plumage sexual dimorphism and migratory behaviors vary substantially between species and have evolved multiple times in thrushes across the world [@clement2000; @nagy2019].
-Interestingly, there have been several documented cases of hybridization in _Turdus_ thrushes, and there is a large hybird zone between four _Turdus_ species (_T. atrogularis_, _T. eunomus_, _T. naumanni_, _T. ruficollis_) in north-central Asia [@mccarthy2006], indicating that some sympatric _Turdus_ species interbreed.
+Plumage sexual dimorphism and migratory behaviours vary substantially between species and sexual dichromatism has evolved multiple times in thrushes across the world [@clement2000; @nagy2019].
+   Interestingly, there have been several documented cases of hybridization in _Turdus_ thrushes, and there is a large hybrid zone between four _Turdus_ species (_T. atrogularis_, _T. eunomus_, _T. naumanni_, _T. ruficollis_) in north-central Asia [@mccarthy2006], indicating that some sympatric _Turdus_ species successfully interbreed.
 Therefore, the true thrushes are an ideal passerine clade for examining the species recognition hypothesis for plumage sexual dimorphism.

    Overall, ecological conditions that increase the time and degree of difficulty in finding a suitable conspecific mate should select for phenotypic traits that reliably signal species and sex identity.
-Taken together, repeated findings across various bird lineages of greater plumage dichromatism in species that are i) migratory rather than nonmigratory, ii) have shorter breeding seasons, ii) live on mainlands rather than islands, iv) have larger breeding ranges, and v) breed in sympatry with closely-related species suggests that circumstances where rapid species recognition is challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
-Here, we test predictions of the species recognition hypothesis for sexually-dimorphic traits.
+Taken together, across various bird lineages, greater plumage dichromatism is present in species that are i) migratory rather than nonmigratory, ii) have shorter breeding seasons, ii) live on mainlands rather than islands, iv) have larger breeding ranges (distributions), and v) breed in sympatry with more closely-related species suggests that circumstances where rapid species recognition is challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
+Here, we test these predictions of the species recognition hypothesis for sexually-dimorphic avian plumage.
 To this end, we evaluate the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism in the _Turdus_ thrushes.

 ![Breeding ranges of all recognized *Turdus* species from BirdLife International.
 Colors indicate